Functional Determinants for Constrained Path Integrals in Minisuperspace Jackiw-Teitelboim Gravity: Jackiw-Teitelboim Gravity

 where $S_{\textrm{on-shell}}[q,N]$ denotes the on-shell action obtained after integrating out $\varphi$, and includes the cosmological term together with the boundary contributions.
 This path-integral representation should reproduce the propagator in Eq.~\eqref{eq:jt-propagator}.
 It also makes manifest a key structural feature of \ac{jt} gravity: the dilaton does not propagate as an independent dynamical degree of freedom, but instead acts as a Lagrange multiplier imposing a constraint on the metric.
 Consequently, the gravitational path integral~\eqref{eq:G-amplitude2} of \ac{jt} gravity can be transformed into a constrained path integral with a functional delta. \footnote{Although we aim to verify and compute the constrained path integral of \ac{jt} gravity~\eqref{eq:jt-amplitude}, to make the method presented in this paper more transparent, we make use of the gravitational path integral~\eqref{eq:G-amplitude2} with the \ac{jt} action~\eqref{eq:jt-mini-action} to illustrate the analysis of such constrained path integrals.
 In fact, when we take metric $\mathrm{d}s^2=-(N^2/q(t)\varphi(t)) \mathrm{d}t^2+q(t)\mathrm{d}x^2$ and insert it into the action~\eqref{eq:jt-action} and Eq.~\eqref{eq:jt-amplitude}, we can derive the constrained path integral~\eqref{eq:jt-path-integral}.}

 A central technical difficulty in evaluating such constrained path integrals is the proper treatment of the functional delta and its associated Jacobian.
 Performing a functional delta function gives rise to functional determinants of differential operators, which must be carefully calculated.
 The Gelfand-Yaglom theorem~\cite{Gelfand:1959nq} provides an elegant way to compute these determinants: for a differential operator defined on a finite interval with specified boundary conditions, the theorem expresses its functional determinant in terms of the boundary value of the solution to an associated initial-value problem.
 This method has been widely used in \ac{qft}: detailed reviews can be found in Refs.~\cite{Coleman:1985rnk,Dunne:2007rt}.
-In the following, we use the Gelfand-Yaglom theorem to analyze the constrained path integral.
+In the following, we use the Gelfand-Yaglom theorem to analyze the constrained path integral. \footnote{Another study~\cite{Ailiga:2024wdx} employs the Gelfand-Yaglom method to compute the functional determinants in Lorentzian quantum cosmology.}